KarthikM05/Airline_Strategy_Capstone/README.md

 ## Overview
 This project explores the **factors determining the success and failure of the airline industry in India**.
-It combines literature review, text analytics, and extended business analytics (forecasting, KPIs, pricing, route optimization) to provide recommendations for upcoming airlines such as **Akasa (Rakesh Jhunjhunwala)** and **Air India (TATA Group)**.
+It combines literature review, text analytics, and extended business analytics (forecasting, KPIs, pricing, route optimization) to provide recommendations for upcoming airlines such as **Akasa** and **Air India**.

 ---